-We may not ultimately be able to provide the regulatory authorities with clinical evidence to support a claim of safety, efficacy, purity and potency sufficient to approve our Gammabody product candidates for any indication.
-This may be because early clinical trials do not meet their endpoints, later clinical trials fail to reproduce favorable data obtained in earlier clinical trials, the results of such trials are not statistically significant, because the FDA, EMA or other regulatory body disagrees with how we interpret the data from these clinical trials, or they do not accept these therapeutic effects as valid endpoints in pivotal clinical trials necessary for market approval.
-We will also need to demonstrate that our product candidates are safe.
+We may not ultimately be able to provide the regulatory authorities with clinical evidence to support a claim of safety, efficacy, purity, and potency sufficient to approve our Gammabody product candidates for any indication.
+This may occur for reasons such as early clinical trials do not meet their endpoints, later clinical trials fail to reproduce favorable data obtained in earlier clinical trials, the results of such trials are not statistically significant, or the FDA, EMA or other regulatory body disagrees with how we interpret the data from these clinical trials, or does not accept these therapeutic effects as valid endpoints in pivotal clinical trials necessary for market approval.
+Moreover, we will also need to demonstrate that our product candidates are safe.
+We have only recently begun to receive safety data on our clinical trials.
 We do not have data on possible harmful long-term effects of our Gammabody product candidates and do not expect to have this data in the near future.
-As a result, our ability to generate clinical safety and efficacy data sufficient to support submission of a marketing application or commercialization of our Gammabody product candidates is subject to significant uncertainty and risk.
+As a result, our ability to generate clinical safety and efficacy data sufficient to support submission of a marketing application or commercialization of our Gammabody product candidates is subject to significant uncertainty and risk

-Moreover, actual or perceived safety issues, including adoption of new therapeutics or novel approaches to treatment, may adversely influence the willingness of patients to participate in clinical trials, or if approved by applicable regulatory authorities, of physicians to subscribe to the novel treatment mechanics.
+Furthermore, actual or perceived safety issues, including adoption of new therapeutics or novel approaches to treatment, may adversely influence the willingness of patients to participate in clinical trials, or if approved by applicable regulatory authorities, of physicians to subscribe to the novel treatment mechanics.

-In particular, T cell engagers developed by other companies have been observed to cause safety issues, including cytokine release syndrome (CRS), which have resulted in a delay or abandonment of those clinical programs.
-At present one bispecific T cell engager, blinatumomab, is approved.
+In particular, T cell engagers developed by other companies have been observed to cause safety issues, including cytokine release syndrome (CRS), which have, in certain cases, resulted in a delay or abandonment of those clinical programs.
+At present, only a few bispecific T cell engagers, including blinatumomab, are approved by the FDA.
 Our Gammabody class of bispecific gamma delta T cell engager product candidates have been perceived as potentially having similar complications.
-These perceived complications have affected the clinical protocol design of our clinical trials in the United States and may have further impact in different jurisdictions.
-Because all of our product candidates are based on the same core Gammabody platform, if any of our product candidates encounter safety or efficacy problems, developmental delays or regulatory issues or other problems, these could impact the development plans for our other product candidates.
+These perceived complications have affected the clinical protocol design of our clinical trials in the United States and may have further impact in other jurisdictions.
+Because all our product candidates are based on the same core Gammabody platform, if any of our product candidates encounter safety or efficacy problems, developmental delays or regulatory issues or other problems, these could impact the development plans for our other product candidates.

 Also, competitors who are developing other bispecific gamma delta T cell engagers may experience problems with their product candidates that could identify problems with T cell engagers generally, which could potentially harm our ability to develop and commercialize our product candidates and harm our business.
-Our class of bispecific gamma delta T cell engagers could also be perceived to have additional complications, due to their unique mechanism of action (MoA).
+Our class of bispecific gamma delta T cell engagers could have, or be perceived to have, additional complications due to their unique mechanism of action (MoA).
+Consequently, we cannot be certain that our product candidates will be successful in clinical studies or that they will receive regulatory approval even if they are successful in clinical studies.
 If our product candidates face such complications or other challenges that we are unable to satisfactorily resolve, our ability to commercialize and generate product revenue will be significantly and adversely affected.